 BYD Dolphin Charging Slowly?
 LFP Cold Weather Tips

 Your BYD Dolphin is not charging as fast as you expected.
 With a maximum DC speed of 88kW and an LFP battery, the Dolphin has some specific quirks.
-LFP chemistry is safe to charge to 100% daily, but it is more sensitive to cold temperatures than NMC.
+LFP chemistry can generally be charged to 100% according to the manufacturer, but it is more sensitive to cold temperatures than NMC.
 Without preconditioning, winter performance takes a real hit.
 Here is what affects your speed.

 Quick Diagnosis